User Guide

 Do note that

-command does not sort the tag list displayed aftertagfind
+tagsortcommand does not sort the tag list displayed aftertagfindcommand! -

 Only edit the tag based on the Actual Index as displayed!
 (Similar to